apache/iotdb/docs/SystemDesign/5-DataQuery/7-LastQuery.md

 ## Last cache update strategy

+ When inserting new records in `StorageGroupProcessor.java`, `latestFlushTime` is used to maintain the maximum timestamp of data that has been currently written back to disk.

+ - When the cache is empty, if the timestamp of the latest record is smaller than `latestFlushTime`, do not update the cache as it is not a valid last pair.

-The last cache update logic is located in the `UpdateCachedLast` method of` LeafMNode`.
-Here, two additional parameters `highPriorityUpdate` and` latestFlushTime` are introduced.  `highPriorityUpdate` is used to indicate whether this update is high priority.
-Cache updates caused by new data writing are considered high priority updates, and the update cache defaults to low priority updates when querying.  `latestFlushTime` is used to record the maximum timestamp of data that has been currently written back to disk.
+The last cache update logic is located in the `put()` method of `StorageGroupLastCache`.
+An additional parameters `highPriorityUpdate` is introduced.  `highPriorityUpdate` is used to indicate whether this update is high priority.
+Cache updates caused by new data writing are considered high priority updates, and the update cache defaults to low priority updates when querying.

-The cache update strategy is as follows:

-1. When there is no record in the cache, the query results are written directly into the cache for the last data that is queried.
+ - When there is no record in the cache, the query results are written directly into the cache for the last data that is queried.
-2. When there is no record in the cache, if the latest data written is a timestamp greater than or equal to `latestFlushTime`, the written data is written to the cache.
-3. When there are records in the cache, the timestamp of the query or written data is compared with the timestamp in the current cache.
+ - When there are records in the cache, the timestamp of the query or written data is compared with the timestamp in the current cache.
 The written data has a high priority, and the cache is updated when the timestamp is not less than the cache record; the data that is queried has a lower priority and must be greater than the timestamp of the cache record to update the cache.

 The specific code is as follows
 ```
-public synchronized void updateCachedLast(
-  TimeValuePair timeValuePair, boolean highPriorityUpdate, Long latestFlushedTime) {
+void put(String key, TimeValuePair timeValuePair, boolean highPriorityUpdate) {
   if (timeValuePair == null || timeValuePair.getValue() == null) return;

-    if (cachedLastValuePair == null) {
-      // If no cached last, (1) a last query (2) an unseq insertion or (3) a seq insertion will update cache.
+  try {
+    lock.writeLock().lock();
-      if (!highPriorityUpdate || latestFlushedTime <= timeValuePair.getTimestamp()) {
+    if (lastCache.containsKey(key)) {
+      TimeValuePair cachedPair = lastCache.get(key);
+      if (timeValuePair.getTimestamp() > cachedPair.getTimestamp()
+          || (timeValuePair.getTimestamp() == cachedPair.getTimestamp()
+          && highPriorityUpdate)) {
+        cachedPair.setTimestamp(timeValuePair.getTimestamp());
+        cachedPair.setValue(timeValuePair.getValue());
+      }
+    } else {
-        cachedLastValuePair =
+      TimeValuePair cachedPair =
           new TimeValuePair(timeValuePair.getTimestamp(), timeValuePair.getValue());
+      lastCache.put(key, cachedPair);
     }
-    } else if (timeValuePair.getTimestamp() > cachedLastValuePair.getTimestamp()
-        || (timeValuePair.getTimestamp() == cachedLastValuePair.getTimestamp()
-            && highPriorityUpdate)) {
+  } finally {
-      cachedLastValuePair.setTimestamp(timeValuePair.getTimestamp());
-      cachedLastValuePair.setValue(timeValuePair.getValue());
+    lock.writeLock().unlock();
   }
 }
 ```